“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 - Prioritize your “master list” based on the items that will bring the most value to your customer.

 - Etch out the most important tasks associated with your number one priority.

 - Set up a “sprint,” or a set period (usually one week to one month long) where you focus on completing specified tasks, reserving any overflow for the “backlog” of tasks saved for the next sprint.

 - Work through sprint after sprint, learning, adjusting, and reassessing priorities as you go.

 If this type of workflow is new to you, it might take some getting used to, but you’ll get better and better as time goes on.

-Applying agile methodology to your work is as much a practice as it is a mindset.
+Applying agile business planning methodology to your work is as much a practice as it is a mindset.
 You’ll need to adjust the way you think and prioritize things in your mind, and more than anything, you’ll need to start DOING!

 As you explore the art of agile marketing, keep these core principles of agile methodology in mind: